3060458966/vitaFlow/README.md

     ├── X51005230605.jpg
     └── X51005230616.jpg
 ```

+2. Output folder: `vitaflow/annotate_server/static/data/text_images` all predictions/output will be placed here.
+The content of the folder would be as follows.

-The output folder will have the contents below.
+- The output folder will have the contents below, where each folder corresponds to image in input folder and
+contains the cropped images of the text detected by east model.
+- There are also two files **\*.pred.txt** and **\*.tesseract.txt** which are the OCR outputs of the Calamari and Tesseract OCR engines.

 ```
 .
 ├── X00016469670